mckunkel/clas12docs/OfflineSoftware/source/gemc/runningGemc.rst

 gemc can be installed on apple computers using the dmg found `here <https://gemc.jlab.org/gemc/Downloads.html>`_.

-For linux OSes a installation from source is required, that involves installing all the dependency libraries.
+For linux OS's a installation from source is required, that involves installing all the dependency libraries.
 Here are the `installation instructions <https://www.jlab.org/12gev_phys/packages/sources/ceInstall/1.2_install.html>`_